Overview of Services

 These can include disorders of the motor neurons such as amyotrophic lateral sclerosis, peripheral nerves such as Charcot Marie Tooth disease, neuromuscular junction disorders such as myasthenia gravis and disorders of muscle such as Duchenne muscular dystrophy.
 Common symptoms can include weakness, numbness or difficulties with walking.

-Dean's Multi-disciplinary Neuromuscular Clinic offers treatment for neuromuscular disorders by a team of health care specialists from different disciplines.
-We strive to be able to provide this care at the Dean & St. Mary’s Outpatient Clinic in one visit.
+Dean Medical Group's Multi-disciplinary Neuromuscular Clinic offers treatment for neuromuscular disorders by a team of health care specialists from different disciplines.
+We strive to be able to provide this care at Dean Medical Group in one visit.

 This approach allows for improved comprehensive care, convenience for our patients, as well as ease for discussion of patient care amongst treatment team members.
 The Neuromuscular Clinic is also partnered with the Muscular Dystrophy Association (MDA) to provide care for patients with disorders covered by the MDA.